GooTechnologies/learn/tutorials/solar-system/index.md

 <a href="point_light.png"><img class="alignnone wp-image-418 size-full" src="point_light.png" alt="point_light" /></a>

-[alert type="info"]If you are wondering where the point light is: It is inside the sun and will shine through the Sun model onto Earth and the Moon[/alert]
+<div class="alert alert-info" role="alert">If you are wondering where the point light is: It is inside the sun and will shine through the Sun model onto Earth and the Moon</div>

 <h2>Add some Materials</h2>
 We will use the same textures as in the Hello World tutorial.
 You can download the individual images here: